Rasberry crazy ant

-The tawny crazy ant or Rasberry crazy ant, Nylanderia fulva, is an ant originating in South America.
+The Rasberry crazy ant or tawny crazy ant (Nylanderia fulva) is an ant originating in South America.
 Like the longhorn crazy ant (Paratrechina longicornis), this species is called "crazy ant" because of its quick, unpredictable movements (the related N. pubens is known as the "Caribbean crazy ant").
 It is sometimes called the "Rasberry crazy ant" in Texas after the exterminator Tom Rasberry, who noticed that the ants were increasing in numbers in 2002.
 Scientists have reorganised the genera taxonomy within this clade of ants, and now it is identified as Nylanderia fulva.

 In 2014, it was discovered that the ant produces and covers itself with formic acid as an antidote to the fire ant's venom.
 It is the first known example of an insect being able to neutralize another insect's venom, an ability speculated to have evolved in South America where the two species share the same native range.
 Colonies have multiple queens, which also contributes to their survival.

 As of 2012, the ants have established colonies in all states of the Gulf Coast of the United States including at least 27 counties in Southeast Texas.